-3.1 The proposal is to agree to recommend to Council that the Boughton and Dunkirk Neighbourhood Plan be made, which will complete the neighbourhood planning process.
+3.1 The proposal is to agree the Boughton and Dunkirk Neighbourhood Plan be made, which will complete the neighbourhood planning process.

 4 Alternative Options Considered and Rejected

 4.1 There are only very narrow circumstances in which the Council could choose not to make the Plan as set out in Section 2.
 Officers are confident that no such circumstances apply and that there are no alternative options unless Members consider that there would be a breach of EU or human rights obligations.